constellr/product-lst/docs/et.md

 main components: vegetation transpiration and soil evaporation

 constellr models the latent heat flux (LE) and then from it estimates the daily ET.
-Both LE and daily ET (mm/d) can be provided by constellr to the end-user as raster files.
+ET (mm/d) is provided by constellr to the end-user as raster files.

 ![et flux](images/et_flux.png){: style="height:250px"}